Ketoconazole 2% w/w Shampoo

 For a full list of excipients, see Section 6.1.

-Clear, pink, viscous solution.
+Clear, pink to orange/red, viscous solution.

 Ketoconazole 2% w/w Shampoo is indicated for the treatment and prevention of seborrhoeic dermatitis, pityriasis capitis (dandruff) and pityriasis versicolor that may be associated with the fungus Pityrosporum.